souk4711/hakoniwa/README.md

 works by creating a new, completely empty, mount namespace where the root is on a tmpdir, and will be automatically cleaned up when the last process exits.

+It uses the following techniques:

+- **Linux namespaces:** Create an isolated environment for the process.
+- **MNT namespace + pivot_root:** Create a new root file system for the process.
+- **setrlimit:** Limit the amount of resources that can be used by the process.
+- **seccomp:** Limit the set of system calls that can be used by the process.

 ## Installation

 ### Cargo